top of page

 Some specific techniques

 PBSP is creative.
-As well as the witness figure, the therapist might utilise other imagined figures, depending on what each client needs.
-Objects called 'placeholders' are used to represent people or things to help build an external visual map of the client's internal perspective.
+A therapist might utilise imagined figures, depending on what each client needs, such as a witness or helping figure, to start building a different perspective for that client.
+Objects called 'placeholders' are used to represent people or things to help build an external visual map of a client's internal perspective.

 Bessel van der Kolk is a world-leading expert on trauma, a psychiatrist and author of The Body Keeps the Score, wherein he dedicates chapter 18 of his book to PBSP.